Franchise Marketing Playbook

 • Don’t buy leads.
 It’s easy to get lured into this, but you could get blacklisted!

 • If you buy a list of email addresses, they don’t belong to people who have opted in.
 Those people are not interested in your franchise.
-These unqualified recipients can quickly mark your email as spam.
+These unqualified recipients can quickly get your email marked as spam.

 • The CAN-SPAM Act was developed by the Federal Trade Commission to ensure that businesses do not send mass and irrelevant commercial emails.
 There are heavy penalties if you violate this law.

 • Format emails for mobile users.
-Mobile opens account for 46 percent of all email opens.
+Mobile accounts for 46 percent of all email opens.

 Want to learn how to start A/B testing?